Carlitops/DC_Flow_Control/README.md

 # DC_Flow_Control
-Implementation of Dual Connectivity and flow control algorithms
+Implementation of Dual Connectivity and flow control algorithms to test traffic aggregation.
+Please read our article for further details: https://ieeexplore.ieee.org/document/9514878

 # Content Description
 You will find the code for the eNB and for the UE in two separare branches, i.e., BS and UE, respectively.
 Each branch has the necessary features to run the Data Planes aspects of Dual Connectiviy.
-To sucessully use this implementation you need two hosts for the eNBs, two hosts for UEs, a and one host for the EPC.
+To sucessully use this implementation, you need two hosts for the eNBs, two hosts for UEs, and one host for the EPC.

 # Software/Hardware Requirements
 OAI supports certain hardware and software configuration, please checkout the following link for more information: https://gitlab.eurecom.fr/oai/openairinterface5g/-/wikis/OpenAirSystemRequirements